MujuniReal/Osyanda/README.md

 Make a disk image of appropriately 512MBs using the disk creation tool

 On GNU/Linux;
-With the fallocate program installed, open terminal and run "fallocate -l 512M osyanda.img" This will create a disk image called "osyanda.img", this in a realtime environment represents a storage device HDD/flash drive
+* With the fallocate program installed, open terminal and run "fallocate -l 512M osyanda.img" This will create a disk image called "osyanda.img", this in a realtime environment represents a storage device HDD/flash drive
+* Next format the disk image to FAT16, by running "mkfs.fat -F 16 -I osyanda.img", This is a very important step as the FAT16 filesystem has been greatly used in the project.

 On Windows;
 Disk Image creation tool that comes with bochs